Guide

 Running a branded hashtag challenge can help you engage your audience, and inspire them to create content that relates to your business.
 The idea is that you produce a piece of content with a specific branded hashtag, and invite others to recreate their own version of the content.

-Let’s use the example of a sustainable clothing brand again.
-Your hashtag challenge could be a video of you styling the same piece of clothing in different ways – demonstrating the value of versatile clothing items.
+Let's use the example of a sustainable clothing brand again.
+Your hashtag challenge could be a video of you styling the same piece of clothing in different ways, demonstrating the value of versatile clothing items.
 Create a unique hashtag for the content and invite other people to share their own outfit recycling videos with the same hashtag.

-Hashtag challenges aim to build a community around an idea.
-And that idea connects back to your brand.
+Hashtag challenges aim to build a community around an idea that connects back to your brand.
 When your audience shares their own videos, their followers see that content too and help you promote on TikTok.
-For the best result, pick a unique hashtag that relates to your brand.
-You can search hashtags like #smallbusiness to find inspiration.

-How to keep track of TikTok sales
+Keep track of TikTok sales with Xero

 Now you know how to sell on TikTok Shop, it's time to plan for your sales income.